-If the piping system involves compressors, then BOSpulse checks the pressure pulsation amplitudes within the piping and at compressor flanges; the amplitudes of the shaking forces acting on the piping and on Pressure Suppression Devices (PSDs); and the pressure drop (both the static and the total pressure drop) over PSDs.
+If the piping system involves compressors, then BOSpulse assesses the pressure pulsation amplitudes within the piping and at compressor flanges; the amplitudes of the shaking forces acting on the piping and on Pressure Suppression Devices (PSDs); and the pressure drop (both the static and the total pressure drop) over PSDs.

 The structural solver interface is currently limited to the ANSYS solver.
 DRG aims to extend the structural solver interface to other solvers in the future.